A group of people in Indiana painted an American flag on a giant field to honor heroes of the pandemic

 Using red, white and blue -- of course -- the group, led by Justin Riggins, painted a 10,000 square foot American flag.

 "With everything that everyone is going through in this pandemic, I wanted something positive for people," Riggins told CNN.
-"I'm very patriotic and I wanted to recognize there are a lot of heroes on the frontlines."
+"I'm very patriotic and I wanted to recognize there are a lot of heroes on the front lines."

 It took two days for Riggins, his family and friends to design and paint the field, which is located in Crawfordsville, northwest of Indianapolis.
 The field is on the same land as his home, automotive repair business and also a private airstrip.